Scholarships for UK students from ethnic minorities

 - Any other industry encouraging Black and mixed-race female leadership in the UK.

-Award amount: The award will cover costs related to education and the successful applicants will also have the opportunity to be mentored by leaders in their respective fields and gain work experience.
+Award amount: The award will cover costs related to education.
+Successful applicants will have the chance to be mentored by leaders in their respective fields and gain work experience.

-The Open University offers a number of scholarships for students from ethnic minorities studying any discipline at undergraduate level.
+The Open University offers a number of scholarships for students from ethnic minorities.
+They're for students who are studying any discipline at undergraduate level.

-Eligibility criteria: Applicants from an ethnic minority with a household income of no more than £25,000 a year who are UK residents and are eligible for domestic student status.
-Applicants should also be new undergraduate students who do not already hold a higher education qualification, and who are studying at least 30 credits per academic year.
+To be eligible: Applicants should identify as being from a Black background with a household income of no more than £25,000 a year.
+They need to be UK residents and be eligible for domestic student status.
+Applicants should also be new undergraduate students who don't already hold a higher education qualification.
+They must be studying at least 30 credits per academic year.

-Royal College of Music Scholarships for Black and Ethnically Diverse Students
+Royal College of Music Scholarships for Black, Asian and Ethnically Diverse Students

 Three scholarships are awarded to students from ethnic minorities by the Royal College of Music (RCM) every year.

-Eligibility criteria: Students must be from an ethnic minority, be a UK national and eligible to pay domestic student fees.
-They should be applying for the Bachelor of Music course and be attending an audition or interview during the college's main London audition period.
+To be eligible: Students must be from an ethnic minority.
+They need to be UK nationals and eligible to pay domestic student fees.
+They should be applying for the Bachelor of Music course and attending an audition or interview during the college's main London audition period.

 Award amount: Awards are worth up to the value of full fees for each year of the course and can be used either to cover tuition fees or to help with living costs.